 You define a reconciliation rule with one object class, one attribute, and any number of values.
-You can use any attribute that is synchronized with Oracle Internet Directory to define a reconciliation rule.
+You can use any attribute that is synchronized with the Oracle back-end directory to define a reconciliation rule.
 However, you must observe the following two requirements:

-- The attribute of the specified object class must be defined in the mapping rules - The corresponding Oracle Internet Directory attribute must be indexed myobjclass:myattr:val1:val2:val3 the myattr attribute.
-To use the myattr attribute, the following mapping rule must be defined:
+- The attribute of the specified object class must be defined in the mapping rules. - The corresponding Oracle back-end directory attribute must be indexed.